St Helen's Rugby and Cricket Ground: History

+Since the ground opened in 1873, the ground has hosted rugby union, cricket and football matches, and has been the home of the Swansea Rugby Football Club, and the Swansea Cricket Club.

+Swansea Cricket Club established itself at the ground in 1875, followed by Swansea RFC in 1876, beginning a remarkable sporting history that has seen the venue host some of the biggest names, teams and moments in rugby and cricket.
+The ground St Helen's was the venue for the first ever home match of the Wales national team in 1882, and still holds has a record high attendance of 50,000 for a rugby union international.

+At the ground, Swansea RFC defeated Australia 6–0 in 1908 and South Africa 3–0 in 1912, before producing perhaps its most celebrated result in 1935, when Swansea beat New Zealand 11–3 to become the first club side to defeat the All Blacks.
+St Helen’s continued to host Wales internationals until 1954 and later welcomed Wales back for a full international against Tonga in 1997.

-Glamorgan County Cricket Club regularly used St Helen's as an outground from 1921 to 2019.
+In cricket, Glamorgan County Cricket Club regularly used St Helen's from 1921 to 2019.
 The ground has staged two One Day Internationals: England against New Zealand in 1973, and a 1983 World Cup match between Pakistan and Sri Lanka.
 St. Helen's was the location of Sir Garfield Sobers's six sixes in a single over in first-class cricket, the maximum possible runs in a single over, and the first time it had been done.
 In July 2024, Glamorgan announced it would not be returning to use the ground having not played there since 2019.